 When comparing lights, pay attention to the lumens specification rather than wattage.
 Lumens are a measure of brightness, while wattage measures energy used.
 More advanced LEDs provide more lumens using fewer watts.

 Dividing lumens by watts gives you a reference to compare LED efficiency

 Plan on 80 to 100 lumens per square foot for general area lighting of a garage or shop with 8 to 10-foot ceilings.
 Figure on 300 lumens per square foot for task lighting focused on your welding area.

 Split the task lumens between two fixtures—180 degrees apart to your left and right—for even, shadow-free light on your work.

 “Above 4500K brings us into the “daylight” color temperature of light.
 Light bulbs with color temperatures of 4500K and above will give off a blue-white light that mimics daylight.”— Westinghouse Lighting

 We measure the quality of light as a temperature on the Kelvin (K) scale.
-A lower number contains more red and is described as “warmer”, while larger temperature contains more blue “colder” light.
+A lower number will be redder in color and is described as “warmer”, while a larger temperature contains more blue and is a “colder” light.

 Considered ideal for task lighting in garages and basements, 5000K also gives accurate color rendition.

 Make your welding projects safer, more efficient, and much more enjoyable with proper work lights.